 Other scams get right to the point and promise guaranteed or easy income—if you purchase their program.
 Sometimes, a fake employer sends a large paycheck and asks you to send the "extra" back—a play on the popular overpayment scam.

-You may also see job opportunities that involve receiving money and sending funds to another account, or receiving and reshipping packages.
+You may also come across job opportunities that involve receiving money and sending funds to another account, or receiving and reshipping packages.
 These "money mule" and "reshipping mule" jobs are often part of an illegal operation, and you could be personally liable.

 9. Check Fraud